antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ## Support for cgroup v2 (for containers)

-.NET now has support for cgroup v2, which is we expect will become an important container-related API in 2020 and beyond.
+.NET now has support for cgroup v2, which we expect will become an important container-related API in 2020 and beyond.
 Docker currently uses cgroup v1.
 In comparison, cgroup v2 is simpler, more efficient and more secure than cgroup v1.
 You can learn more about [cgroup and Docker resource limits](https://devblogs.microsoft.com/dotnet/using-net-and-docker-together-dockercon-2019-update/) from our 2019 Docker update.
 Linux distros and containers runtimes are in the [process of adding support for cgroup v2](https://medium.com/nttlabs/cgroup-v2-596d035be4d7). .NET 5.0 will work correctly in cgroup v2 environments, once they become more common.
 Credit to [Omair Majid](https://github.com/omajid), who supports .NET at Red Hat.

 ## Reducing the size of container images